Why do we do what we do?

 It came ashore right over us.
 Dunk Island was in its path and Larry completely demolished the holiday resort that supplied our customers.

 We struggled on for a while trying to rely on beach trade waiting for the resort to re-open which it did several months later, but it included its own jet skis and we were forced to close.

 In 24 hours on that fateful day we went from a profitable lifestyle business to having no business at all.

 A big company had closed us down and from comments we’ve received over the years we aren’t the only ones.

-Last year I received this email from one of our dear clients with their bad news.
+Last year I got this email from one of our dear clients with their bad news.

 The information is correct although we have sad news.
 Tyll’s Dive will close down begin may this year.